User management in Sigrid

 Setup customer side

-2. Using Single Sign On (SSO) with an Identity Management Provider (IdP)
+2. Using Single Sign On (SSO) with an Identity Provider (IdP)

-When Sigrid is linked to your SSO the user provisioning is done by the IdP.
-Sigrid supports SAML or OpenID Connect protocols via a service-provider initiated authentication flow.
+When Sigrid is linked to your organization’s SSO Identity Provider, the user provisioning in Sigrid is done automatically upon login.
+By default, new users don’t see any systems and analysis results yet.
+Sigrid supports both SAML or OpenID Connect protocols via a service-provider initiated authentication flow.

 Notes